luau-lang/luau/rfcs/type-byte-array.md

 Used to write data to the buffer by converting the number into the type specified by the argument and reinterpreting it as individual bytes.

+Conversion to integer numbers performs a truncation of the number value.
+Results of converting special number values (inf/nan) is platform-specific.
 Conversion to unsigned numbers uses `bit32` library semantics.

+Floating-point numbers are stored in a format specified by IEEE 754.

 `buffer.readstring(b: buffer, offset: number, count: number): string`